Superior Energy Performance

 Forward-thinking companies can elevate their sustainability practices and verify improvements in energy performance within their manufacturing facilities and supply chains.
 Companies participating in field demonstrations of SEP have helped to shape the program and ensure its relevance to facilities of all sizes and levels of experience.

 DOE's Office of Energy Efficiency and Renewable Energy partnered with the U.S. Council for Energy-Efficient Manufacturing to develop SEP.
-Learn more by visiting the SEP program website, reading case studies, and reviewing the helpful resources below.
+Learn more by visiting the SEP program website, reading case studies and a success story, and reviewing the helpful resources below.

 To earn SEP certification facilities must: